ibrahimbhatti01/delta-demo/README.md

 # delta-demo
-This a demo repo to learn Git &amp; Github.
+This a demo repo to learn Git &amp; Github